evabfmef/anikin/README.md

 ## Requirements

-See `environment/` for the package lists and versions.
-In brief, the workflow uses bioinformatics tools (fastANI, Roary, Prokka, antiSMASH, PHASTER, RAxML, TAfinder, BUSCO, CheckM, BLAST, MUSCLE, and PredicTF) together with Python (scikit-learn, pandas, NumPy, matplotlib, seaborn, BioPython, networkx, plotly, cobra) and R (tidyverse, ggplot2, ape, diptest, vegan, circlize, ComplexHeatmap).
-Tool versions are also reported in the manuscript Methods.
+In brief, the workflow uses bioinformatics tools (e.g. fastANI, Roary, Prokka, antiSMASH) together with Python (e.g. scikit-learn, pandas, BioPython) and R (e.g. tidyverse, ggplot2, ape).
+Full package lists are in `environment/`; the complete tool, database, and version list is in `docs/software_versions.md` and the manuscript Methods.

 ---
 ## Citation